TOUR ANALYSIS and St. Andrews

 Quality accommodations don't have to cost $100-200+ per person per night.
 That's the typical dollar range for lodging on the package tours.
 Believe me, you can stay at a quality B & B or guest house for less than $100-200 per person per night.
 My guidebook and consulting service can direct you to a wide range of choices.

 Most tee times do not have to be prepaid.
 Some major courses require 100% prepayment (e.g., Carnoustie, Muirfield, St. Andrews).
-But most courses charge a nonrefundable green fee deposit ranging from about £10-30.
+But most courses charge a nonrefundable green fee deposit ranging from about £20-40 or more.
 Nevertheless, agencies want you to prepay everything.
 But, what happens if you get sick? or have a sore back? or you want to go to a museum? or it's just too wet for your taste?
 Prepaid scheduling limits your flexibility and locks you into a schedule dictated by someone elsenamely the tour operator.
 Your objective should be to maintain as much flexibility as possible and don't pay for anything until you have to.

 booking is easy.
 Groups of four and up